Begin your transition into life at St. Mary’s.

-Your transition into life at St. Mary’s University begins at Zaragoza!
+Zaragoza is St. Mary’s University’s new student orientation program, where your transition into life at St. Mary’s begins!
 During Zaragoza, you and your family are introduced to the St. Mary’s campus community, our programs, other students and their families.
 Most importantly, Zaragoza welcomes you as one of us.
-Zaragoza is a two-part orientation program for freshmen at St. Mary’s University.

 Zaragoza was a place of new beginning.
 It’s the town in Spain where Blessed William Joseph Chaminade, founder of the Society of Mary, took time to reflect on his life and was the birthplace of the Society we now know as the Marianists.

 Blessed Chaminade’s experience in Zaragoza parallels the reflection and new direction you will experience as you begin your collegiate career at St. Mary’s University.

 Our Zaragoza program welcomes students to the St. Mary’s community and prepares students to be members of our community by easing the transition for students and parents; instilling a sense of pride in being a St. Mary’s student; and providing an opportunity for you to interact with other students, faculty, staff and alumni.